 The premium version of this plugin starts at $99, but there are volume discounts on additional licenses.

 4. Do I need a WordPress security plugin?

 Yes, it is highly recommended that you get one.
 With vulnerabilities being discovered in both the core and several popular plugins and themes every month, it is hard to stay on the ball when it comes to keeping up to date.
 A WordPress security plugin will help you with the heavy lifting and ensure your site does not get hit by hack attacks which can be easily prevented.

-4. What is the best WP security plugin?
+5. What is the best WordPress security plugin?